Best Affordable States To Raise a Family in the U.S.

 1. Nebraska

-- Cost of living: Ranked 7th out of the 50 states
+- Cost of living: 12.2% below the national average

 - Great for: Tight-knit communities, strong economy, fiscal ability, education, outdoor activities, history

-Besides these attractive qualities, Nebraska is renowned for its beautiful natural landscapes that are ideal for the whole family to enjoy.
-From the Pine Ridge region to the Sandhills, the stunning scenery of Nebraska has plenty of natural wonders to admire.
-Areas like the Homestead National Historical Park are ideal for the history buffs, as well.
+Besides these attractive qualities, Nebraska offers beautiful natural landscapes that are ideal for the whole family to enjoy.
+From the Nebraska National Forest in the Pine Ridge region to the gorgeous Sandhills, the state has plenty of natural wonders to experience.
+There’s also intriguing fodder for history buffs, including favorites like Homestead National Historical Park.

 2. Iowa

-- Cost of living: Ranked 6th out of the 50 states
+- Cost of living: 19.9% below the national average

 - Great for: Jobs, outdoor recreation, local history